pollination/pmv-comfort-map/README.md

 PMV thermal comfort map recipe for Pollination.

-Compute spatially-resolved operative temperature and PMV thermal comfort from a Honeybee model and EPW.
-This recipe can also (optionally) compute Standard Effective Temperature (SET).
+Compute spatially-resolved PMV thermal comfort from a Honeybee model and EPW.
+This recipe also computes operative temperature or (optionally) Standard Effective Temperature (SET).
 Raw results are written into a `results/` folder and include CSV matrices of hourly temperatures, thermal conditions and PMV.
 Processed metrics of Thermal Comfort Percent (TCP) can be found in the `metrics/` folder.